Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/appendixes/client-assertion.md

 However, anyone with access to the Azure subscription can view the app settings.
 Futher, there is always a temptation to check secrets into source control (e.g., in deployment scripts), share them by email, and so on.

 For additional security, you can use _client assertion_ instead of a client secret.
 With client assertion, the client uses an X.509 certificate to prove the token request came from the client.
 The client certificate is installed on the web server.
-It's easier to control access to the certificate, than to ensure that nobody inadvertently reveals a client secret.
+Generally, it will be easier to restrict access to the certificate, than to ensure that nobody inadvertently reveals a client secret.

 Here is a token request using client assertion: